Risk Mitigation Plan: A Step-by-Step Guide

 Typically, risk mitigation plans are developed by stakeholders and may include members of senior management.
 It may also include a project manager to ensure that all the potential risks in the organization are covered and accounted for.

-Risk mitigation is often mistaken to be the same as risk assessment.
+Risk mitigation is often mistaken for risk assessment.
 However, a risk mitigation plan is more comprehensive and doesn’t just include documents that outline the organization’s risk.
 Instead, it must also include the steps and controls in place to ensure the risks don’t harm employees and the risk levels are reduced to the minimum.

 How Does Planning Aid the Risk Mitigation Process?